mylivn-gmbh/jobs/quality-assurance.md

 - You clearly describe reproducible defects and problem scenarios.
 - Collaborate with a team around you and help in its development processes early on.
 - Join in with cross-functional teams to define, design and ship new features.
-- A chance to enrich our team with your knowledge and your innovative ideas.
+- A chance to enrich our team with your knowledge and innovative ideas.
 - You continuously discover, evaluate and implement new technologies to maximize quality and efficiency.

-## Your profile

-- 4+ years of experience in QA.
-- You have a thorough understanding of QA principles, tools and techniques and have solid experience in a similar role.
-- You are experienced in Compatibility Testing, incorporating different browsers, platforms and devices.
-- Understanding of security concepts in web application, how to test application against  different types of security threats.
-- Great team spirit and communication skills
-- Disciplined approach in issue investigation and writing thorough descriptions for issues.

 ## Nice to have